-This lesson will equip the students with labour welfare concept, its objectives, need, principles as well as duties and responsibilities of labour welfare officer
+- (i) the labour welfare concept - (ii) its objectives, need, principles as well as duties and responsibilities of labour welfare officer

 20.3 CONCEPT OF LABOUR WELFARE

 Labour welfare is an important dimension of industrial relation.
 It includes overall welfare facilities designed to take care of well being of employees and to increase their living standard.
 It does not generally constitute monetary benefits nor these are provided by employers alone, it can also be provided by government, non government agencies and trade unions.
 Industrialization, mechanisation and globalisation have increased importance of labour welfare in industries.